Fluffernuttersandwich/Borscht/InstallationGuide.md

 D:\Wabbajack_ModLists\Borscht
 ```

-Wabbajack will also specify a **Download Location** for the original mod
+Wabbajack will automatically populate a **Download Location** for the original mod
 archives.

 Example: